|Delivery||Report Code||Available Format|

-The major growth driver for the plasma fractionation industry is the rising number of patients suffering from rare autoimmune diseases.
-According to the facts stated by National Institute of Environmental Health Sciences (NIEHS) in 2018, rare autoimmune diseases affect more than 23.5 million people in the U.S. Moreover, NIEHS also supports various clinical research institutes on how immunity and environmental factors work together to compromise the body’s ability to defend itself, and develop into autoimmune diseases.
-For instance, National Toxicology Program (NTP) by NIEHS is involved in researching on the link between genetic predisposition and environmental triggers.
+One of the major driving factors for the plasma fractionation market growth is the increasing number of patients suffering from rare autoimmune diseases around the world.
+As per the facts by the National Institute of Environmental Health Science (NIEHS) in 2018, more than 23.5 million people in the U.S. are affected by rare autoimmune diseases.
+NIEHS also supports several clinical research institutes regarding how immunity and environmental factors work together in order to compromise the body’s ability to defend itself and develop autoimmune diseases.
+Moreover, National Toxicology Program by NIEHS is conducting research regrading the link between environmental triggers and genetic predisposition.

 Plasma Fractionation Market Competitive Landscape

-Some of the other players operating in the plasma fractionation industry are CSL Behring, Japan Blood Products Organization, Green Cross Corp., Bio Product Laboratory Ltd., Octapharma AG, Kedrion S.p.A., and Grifols International S.A.
+Some of the other key players operating in the global plasma fractionation market are Japan Blood Products Organization, CSL Behring, Green Cross Corp., Octapharma AG, Bio Product Laboratory Ltd., Grifols International S.A., and Kedrion S.p.A.